sebanc/linuxloops/Readme.md

 </p>
 <h1 align="center">Linuxloops</h1>

-Linuxloops is a generic / declarative linux distribution installer that also supports installing linux distributions in disk image files that can be booted natively by the GRUB bootloader (from btrfs, ext4, exfat or ntfs partitions) or in VMs.
+Linuxloops is a generic / declarative linux distribution installer that also supports installing linux distributions in disk image files which can be booted natively by the GRUB bootloader (from btrfs, ext4, exfat or ntfs partitions) or in VMs.

-## Quick start (GUI installer)

-### Supported hardware
+## Supported hardware

 ✔ Base Requirements:
 - x86_64 based computer with UEFI BIOS.